antmicro/arty-mpw-tester/doc/arty-mpw-tester.md

 - fixed, supplying fixed 1.8V or 3.3V depending on rail
 - dynamic, allowing user set LDO voltage using I2C digipot

-Power can be configured using following jumpers and slide switches.

-It allows for switching between fixed 1.8V and 3.3V power supplies

 ### UART

+FTDI used in design (FT230H) can be used in UART and MPSSE mode.
+For MPSSE mode UART BUFFER slide switch should be set to DIS

 ### XCLK